 ARTICLE 15.
-HOLIDAYS AND PERSONAL DAYS.
+HOLIDAYS AND PERSONAL DAYS

 Section 1.
 Holidays.
-The following are recognized as holidays under this Agreement:
+Eligible employees will receive holiday compensation for the following recognized holidays:

+New Years Day

+Martin Luther King Day

+President's Day

+Memorial Day

+Independence Day

+Labor Day

+Thanksgiving Day

+Day After Thanksgiving

+Christmas Eve

+Christmas Day

-New Years Day Martin Luther King Day President's Day Memorial Day Independence Day Labor Day Thanksgiving Day Day After Thanksgiving Christmas Eve Christmas Day The day of the week on which the holiday occurs shall be the holiday.
+The day of the week on which the holiday occurs shall be the holiday.
 Employees working from 7:00 a.m. to 12:00 midnight on the holiday in question shall be considered as working the holiday.
 Employees working 12:00 midnight to 7:00 a.m. on the holiday shall be considered as not working the holiday.

 Section 2.
 Holiday Pay.
-Employees who do not work the holiday shall receive a compensatory 24-hour day off.
-Employees who work the holiday shall receive a compensatory 24-hour day off plus ten percent of their weekly wage.
+56 hour employees: Employees who do not work the holiday shall receive a compensatory 24-hour day off.
+Employees who work the 24-hour holiday shift shall receive a compensatory 24-hour day off plus ten percent of their weekly wage.
+40 hour employees (Fire Prevention Officer): Employees shall have the holiday off with pay.
+Employees who work an 8-hour holiday shift shall receive a compensatory 12-hour day off.